 The February 2017 online issue of the Journal of Chemical Education is now available to subscribers.
 Topics featured include: surface chemistry; chemical identity thinking; conceptual understanding; communicating science to the general public; activities and labs linking chemistry and art; history and chemistry; early access to research; technology as instructional support; synthesis laboratories; from the archives: bottle chemistry.

-The July 2016 issue of the Journal of Chemical Education is now available online to subscribers.
-Topics featured in this issue include: cost-effective instrumentation, including 3D printed instruments and low-cost spectroscopy; laboratory instrumentation and equipment; effective teaching assistants in chemistry; laboratory experiments; resources for teaching; puzzles and games to introduce the periodic table.
+The January 2017 issue of the Journal of Chemical Education is now available online to subscribers.
+Topics featured in this issue include: NMR spectroscopy; examining assessment; inquiry-based practices; cost-effective instrumentation; miscibility demonstrations; innovative laboratory experiments; from the archives: lightsticks.

 This is the first isotope activity I have tried where the students can look inside the model that resembled the atom and find information that reinforced what an isotope actually is.
 Furthermore, the quantitative data forced them to examine beliefs about different types of averages and what the numbers really mean.

 In this "Pick" I'll briefly describe how I use the ChemDraw iPad App for creating structures for my teaching.
 I also provide a link to a tutorial where I share some tips on how to get started using ChemDraw on your iPad.